Catman9000/TheDatingGame/README.md

 A User table which could create user entries in the event that I need to take a trip and someone needs to look after my cats and can manage it all.
 A Shopping Cart-style table which would contain orders on the way as well as who ordered them and what, so that expenditure can be managed and things aren't ordered in excess.
 My ERD Diagram is as follows:

 ![ERD diagram](https://github.com/Catman9000/TheDatingGame/blob/main/ERD.png)

+The ERD diagrams helped me visualise how I wanted to plan the project going forward and what shape and form my database tables would look, as well as what kind of data they would contain.
+This is helpful because it helps to plan ahead the relationships between the various tables within the database and how they will interact with each other.
+The relationship between User and Item is one to many.
+The relationship between Item to Orders was many to one, and the relationship between shop orders and user was many to one.

 I would have preferred to have a more full-fledged interactive website, which would track the orders and deliveries between my 3 cats, and assign product types, favourites, who issued the orders as well as total cost/expenditure.
 This is something I plan to do going forward.